json-everything/json-everything-docs/_docs/schema/serialization.md

 };
 ```

-Whenever you deserialize with these options, this converter will be queried to see if the type to deserialize is configured with a `[JsonSchema()]` attribute.
+Whenever you deserialize with these options, this converter will be queried to see if the type to deserialize is configured with a `[JsonSchema()]` attribute or a `[GenerateJsonSchema]` attribute.
 If it is, then the payload will be validated against the schema prior to deserialization.

 ```c#
 var myModel = JsonSerializer.Deserialize<MyModel>(jsonText, options);